About the Program

 The Electronic Monitoring Program (EMP) has been in operation since November of 2000.
 Since that time we have provided around-the-clock supervision to individuals required to serve house arrest with electronic monitoring.

 We serve both juveniles and adults sentenced by either district or municipal courts or living within the 13th Judicial District.
 EMP also serves juveniles and adults who seek services voluntarily.
-Counties served include Butler, Cowley, Elk, Greenwood, and Segwick.
+Counties served include Butler, Cowley, Elk, Greenwood, and Sedgwick.

 Future Solutions Now